By Ed Malaker

-Let’s talk about setting up five-way switch wiring in a Fender Stratocaster.
+Let’s talk about setting up 5-way switch wiring in a Fender Stratocaster.
 Even though this guide is specific to the Fender Stratocaster, the switch and wiring will work the same way in any guitar with one Volume and two Tone controls.

-If you’re changing your switch, it might also be a great time to check out the other components in your guitar, to see if they’re also due for an update.
+If you’re changing your Strat switch, it might also be a great time to check out the other components in your guitar, to see if they’re also due for an update.
 Be sure that you have high-quality pots with the right values, and check the value of any capacitors.
 Check your Output Jack as well, as this is another very common part to wear out.

 For soldering work on a guitar, you want to use a Soldering Iron/Pen between 40 and 60 watts.
 Anything less than 40 watts will take too long to heat the parts enough for soldering.
 Anything more than 60 watts might burn up the components and ruin them.
 Never use a Soldering Gun when working on a guitar because it has a powerful transformer inside that can permanently damage your pickups.
 Never blow on melted solder because it can create a bad connection.

-For your 5 Way Switch wiring project, you want to get the best quality switch that you can.
+For your 5-Way Switch wiring project, you want to get the best quality switch that you can.
 The switch is one of the first components to wear out and that leads to noise and failure.
-There are many kinds of switches, but this guide uses a two-stage, four-tab, 5 Way Switch.
+There are many kinds of switches, but this guide uses a two-stage, four-tab, 5-Way Switch.
 It’s called a two-stage switch because, on the bottom, where you solder your connections, there are two rows of four tabs.
 There is a common tab on opposite ends of each stage and then three stand-alone tabs that allow for numbering, which makes it easier.

 Stage-1: C 1 2 3